FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

 \subsubsection{Quality Control}

-To ensure the reliability and consistency of the \textsc{\finauditing} benchmark, we conducted a series of quality control procedures across both data extraction and annotation phases.
-(1) A random sample of 50 filings was manually checked to verify that the extracted statement segments matched their \texttt{roleType} identifiers and preserved the original hierarchy.
-(2) For annotation, 50\% of the instances were double-validated by comparing GPT-4o-mini outputs with independent human review, and discrepancies were corrected to ensure accuracy.
-(3) Finally, taxonomy chunks were cross-checked to ensure that every relation chunk referenced a valid core concept.
-These steps collectively guarantee structural fidelity and reliable ground-truth annotations for evaluating LLM reasoning over structured financial data.
+To ensure the reliability and consistency of the \textsc{\finauditing} benchmark, we conducted a multi-stage quality control process: (1) \textbf{Structural Verification}: We manually inspected 50 randomly sampled filings to verify that extracted statement segments correctly matched their \texttt{roleType} identifiers and preserved the original reporting hierarchy.
+(2) \textbf{Annotation Validation}: 50\% of all instances underwent double-validation, where GPT-4o-mini outputs were compared against independent human review, with all discrepancies corrected to ensure ground-truth accuracy.
+(3) \textbf{Referential Integrity}: We verified that all relation chunks reference valid core concepts in the taxonomy, ensuring the integrity of taxonomy-grounded reasoning paths.